isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 - Place of residence; or
 - Hotel of choice.

 Travellers without a suitable place of residence may <a href="https://sha.org.sg/air-travel-pass" target="_blank">self-isolate</a> at a hotel found in this <a href="https://sha.org.sg/hotel-accommodation" target="_blank">non-exhaustive list</a>.
 Before a booking is made, travellers should check and ensure that the hotel can accommodate guests who are self-isolating for their COVID-19 Polymerase Chain Reaction Test (“PCR Test”) result.
-During this period of self-isolation, the traveller is prohibited from leaving their accommodations.
+During this period of self-isolation, the traveller is prohibited from leaving the SHN accommodation.

 ### Stage 5: End of Self-isolation period